 Once you get into sprouting the larger beans and grains, you won’t end up with a food product to be enjoyed for the sprouts.
 You are getting some extra nutritional values.
 However, you can not eat them raw, or they may upset your stomach.
 You will still need to cook them thoroughly, such as sprouted chickpeas and sprouted kidney beans, as would their non-sprouted counterparts.

 After all, you may find it isn’t as worthwhile time-wise to sprout the bigger beans and grains.
 If your goal is to reduce phytic acid (see “sprouts have many health benefits” section for more details), soaking overnight, fermenting and ensuring a long enough cooking time can achieve the same result.
-These are practical alternatives to sprouting when it comes to preparing the larger beans and grains.
+Soaking, fermenting and longer cooking are practical alternatives to sprouting when time is limited for preparing the larger beans and grains.
+When I can plan my meals in advance, I sprout my large beans and chickpeas from time to time, to reduce the cooking time and achieve more tender beans.

 Another thing to keep in mind is, although all beans, grains, nuts and seeds can be sprouted, I don’t know for sure if all can be safely consumed.
 For example, in modern Western culture, you hear about people sprouting their walnuts (I live in Canada; sprouted nut butter is a health fashion); but in traditional Eastern culture, people would throw away sprouted walnuts deeming them no good or poisonous (not poisonous in the way to kill people, but enough irritating substance to upset a weak stomach).
 There is always controversy in every topic.
 Until proper studies and science can prove one way or another, I will go with the traditional belief I am familiar with on this one (often there is a reason for it).
 The bottom line, stick to sprouting what you are comfortable with and those that have been eaten regularly for thousands of years.